woofi7/Outil-de-visualisation-evolution-des-traces-execution/README.md

     ```

 Note: Ensure that you have the necessary permissions to execute the program.
 The provided instructions are applicable to the respective operating systems: Windows, macOS, and Linux

+## Usage
+1. Add a repository either by pulling it from a git repository or by opening a local repository or choose one that was already added to the application.
+2. You will then have to choose which branch you want to analyse.
+3. The app will automatically select the frameworks that would work with the repository.
+You and add or remove some of the selected.
+4. You will then have to choose the dates you would like the analysis to be held between.
+5. Once that is done click on the search button.
+6. The app will then display the log instructions and the relevant information to these logs.

 ## How to Contribute